eliseomartelli/eliseomartelli.it/_posts/2020-04-05-pfSense_multiple_wan.md

 <a href="https://ibb.co/0VXCMSH"><img src="https://i.ibb.co/yBR6y1H/Screenshot-2020-04-05-at-21-38-53.png" alt="Screenshot-2020-04-05-at-21-38-53" border="0"></a>

-We need to set a network tier, remember that a **lower** number is **preferred**, if both interfaces share the same network tier, pfSense will balance packets on both of them.
+We need to set a network tier, remember that a **lower** number is **preferred**.
+If both interfaces share the same network tier, pfSense will balance packets on both of them.
 Remember to change the "Trigger Level" to "Packet Loss or High Latency" so you will always use the best connection.

 ### Configure the firewall to use the multi-gateway